Register to get access to free programming courses with interactive exercises

 Types of API HTTP API

-Despite the large number of rules and recommendations described in the HTTP specification, they're still not enough to build a full-fledged API.
-There are many questions that HTTP doesn't answer:
+We can find many rules and recommendations described in the HTTP specification, but they are not enough to build a full-fledged API.
+There are many questions that HTTP cannot answer:

 • How do I build a URL?